Waves test the strength of clay in sea dykes

 Collaboration

 The Noorderzijlvest Water Authority is conducting the 'Clay Erodibility Study' in collaboration with Deltares, Fugro, and Wiertsema & Partners.
-The High Water Protection Program (HWBP) is subsidizing the study.
+The High Water Levels Protection Program (HWBP) is subsidizing the study.